 - Instructors should place on the course syllabus a statement referencing the University's Academic Integrity Policy and Code of Student Conduct (see pg.
 30).
 The syllabus should be uploaded to the course site's "Syllabus" content area.

 - Instructors should create a link to their school's Academic Integrity policy and procedures.
 These policies and procedures should be discussed in class, on a discussion board, and/or through a webinar with students to ensure that students understand the policy, procedures, and their rights and responsibilities regarding Academic Integrity in their school.

 - It is recommended that instructors create a "honor code/academic integrity" quiz question that asks students to acknowledge their awareness of the University's Academic Integrity policy and Student Conduct Code for the work they submit in the course.

 Instructors may also include this Academic Integrity and Student Conduct Code quiz statement before any assignment or in each week's assignment folder, and set it so students must submit a YES answer (that they agree to stated policies) BEFORE the contents of that folder will open.

 Only officially enrolled students are automatically enrolled in Blackboard course sites.
 Course sites are intended to meet the instructional and learning needs of those students who are officially enrolled in the course.
 Requests for adding students who have incompletes or independent study can be submitted by faculty for enrollment through the Bb Services course request system.

-Instructors may also request to have non-DU individuals (e.g., Guest speakers, workshop/seminar attendees) added to their course sites through the Bb Services course request system.
+Instructors may also request to have non-DU individuals (e.g., guest speakers, experts, workshop/seminar attendees) added to their course sites through the Bb Services course request system.
 Guest accounts will be created for these users and enrolled in the instructor's site and will have a start and removal date (typically the end of the semester).